Deadly Toronto van massacre: What we know - Journal du Cameroun

 Police identified the van driver as Minassian, from a Toronto suburb.

 The suspect lived with his father and attended a Toronto vocational school.
-His classmates described him to local media as withdrawn and a bit awkward.
+His classmates described him to local media as withdrawn and rather awkward.

+His mother once told a local community paper that her son suffered from a form of autism known as Asperger’s syndrome, while protesting cuts to mental health services.

 At the time of his arrest, he was behaving strangely and holding some kind of object in his left hand as police squared off with him, according to photos seen on social media.